DRUMDERG WIND FARM COMMUNITY BENEFIT FUND

 Micro Grants - Mount Blair Community Council

-In the first instance, a letter should be written to:
+In the first instance, a letter or email should be written to:

 Briefly out lining the reason for the grant request, the amount requested, who will benefit from the grant funding and how this will be of benefit to the local community and (if appropriate) where the balance of funding is expected to come from.